StefanSchroeder/co2meter/README.md

 Boot the Raspberry-Pi, find it on the network using the methods described on page https://dietpi.com/docs/install/.

+I used

+	sudo nmap -sn 192.168.1.0/24

+The list of MAC-addresses indicates the vendor *Raspberry Pi Foundation*.

 After first boot we will guided through a wizard to do some housekeeping.

 * Change some software installation password.
 Select 'Cancel'